-Our historical net tangible book value (deficit) as of December 31, 2018 was \$(7,501,317), or \$(0.54) per share of common stock.
+Our historical net tangible book value (deficit) as of December 31, 2018 was \$(7.5) million, or \$(1.63) per share of common stock.
 Our historical net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of shares of common stock outstanding as of December 31, 2018.

-Our pro forma net tangible book value as of December 31, 2018 was \$ million, or \$ per share of common stock.
-Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of shares of common stock outstanding as of December 31, 2018, after giving effect to the automatic conversion of all principal and accrued but unpaid interest on our outstanding 9.00% convertible promissory notes, totaling \$13.6 million at December 31, 2018, into an aggregate of shares of our common stock immediately prior to the closing of this offering.
+Our pro forma net tangible book value as of December 31, 2018 was \$3.4 million, or \$0.56 per share of common stock.
+Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of shares of common stock outstanding as of December 31, 2018, as adjusted to reflect the Reverse Stock Split, after giving effect to the Automatic Note Conversion of all principal and accrued but unpaid interest on the 2018 Notes, totaling \$13.6 million at December 31, 2018, into an aggregate of 1,455,184 shares of our common stock immediately prior to the closing of this offering.

-After further giving effect to (i) the pro forma adjustment described above, and (ii) our receipt of approximately \$\\$\\$ million of estimated net proceeds, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, from our sale of common stock in this offering at an assumed initial public offering price of \$\\$\\$\\$\pers \text{per share}, the midpoint of the price range set forth on the cover page of this prospectus, our pro forma as adjusted net tangible book value as of December 31, 2018, would have been approximately \$\\$\\$\text{million}, or \$\\$\pers \text{per share}.
-This amount represents an immediate increase in net tangible book value of \$\\$\\$\per \text{share} of our common stock to existing stockholders and an immediate dilution in net tangible book value of \$\\$\pers \text{per share} of our common stock to new investors purchasing shares of common stock in this offering.
+After further giving effect to (i) the pro forma adjustment to reflect the Automatic Note Conversion of the 2018 Notes described above, and (ii) our receipt of approximately \$22.4 million of estimated net proceeds, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, from our sale of common stock in this offering at an assumed initial public offering price of \$11.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, our pro forma as adjusted net tangible book value as of December 31, 2018, would have been approximately \$25.8 million, or \$3.09 per share.
+This amount represents an immediate increase in net tangible book value of \$2.53 per share of our common stock to existing stockholders and an immediate dilution in net tangible book value of \$7.91 per share of our common stock to new investors purchasing shares of common stock in this offering.